How to Take Part

 It couldn't be easier to join the adventure and take part in BackyardBio!
 The program is a fun and easy activity to get your family or students exploring biodiversity and sharing their passion for nature with the world!

-Spend part of the month of May getting outside and exploring your backyard, front yard, neighbourhood, school yard, local parks and conservation areas to find as many different species of plants, insects, amphibians, reptiles, fish, birds, mammals, crustaceans, molluscs, echinoderms, fungi (you name it!) as you can.
+Spend some time getting outside and exploring your backyard, front yard, neighbourhood, school yard, local parks and conservation areas to find as many different species of plants, insects, amphibians, reptiles, fish, birds, mammals, crustaceans, molluscs, echinoderms, fungi (you name it!) as you can.
 This can be a big family or classroom project or just ten minutes looking and listening to see what you discover - every minute engaging with the natural world is valuable!
 Take photos of everything you see!

 There are three ways to take part and share what you discovered!